TomasBivainis/blog-template/README.md

 To change the structure of the website or understand what the structure of the blog is, you can check out the template files inside the `templates` folder.
 Be aware, that words surrounded by curly braces are considered variables which will be replaced by their content when generating the website (e.g. `{variable}`).
 If you want to just use the curly braces, you can escape them with `\` (e.g. `\{not a variable}`).

+## Inspiration

+This project was inspired by [Jekyll](https://github.com/jekyll/jekyll).
+Credit to all the people who have worked on it.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.